rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 #### Configure the Key Broker to use a KMIP-compliant Key Management Server

-The Key Broker can be configured to use a 3rd-party KMIP key manager as part of installation using optional kbs.env installation variables.
+The Key Broker must be configured to use a 3rd-party KMIP key manager as part of installation using kbs.env installation variables.

 To configure the Key Broker to point to a 3rd-party KMIP-compliant Key Management Server: